franmorena/Supplemental-Documents-Transcriptional-Analysis-of-CC/README.md

 # Description of Figure and Documents

 * Supplementary Figure 1.
 Control only principal component analysis (PCA) before (A) and after (B) batch removal.
 PCA of controls and cancer samples (n=135) before (C) and after (D) batch removal correction.

+* Supplementary Table 1.
+Muscle weights (mg) and P-values for sequenced subsets in LLC and KPC models.
+Raw muscle weights were difficult to approximate for KPC from the original bar graphs, so percent loss is reported instead.
+For C26 and Apcmin/+, a nonparametric two-tailed t-test comparing cancer vs. control was performed on subsets from previously published cohorts, with significance set at P < 0.05.
+NS: not significant.

 * Supplementary Document 1.
 Summary data of ANOVA differential expression analysis for integrated early and late cachexia